 Campaigning and Lobbying

-In 2018, we launched our annual perpetrator work campaign "Responsible Together" and will continue to engage members in campaigning around different topics.
-In the past years, we have raised awareness about perpetrator work, sexualised violence, cyberviolence and culturally sensitive perpetrator programmes, early intimate partner violence, adolscent and child-to-parent violence and abuse (CAPVA).
+In 2018, we launched our first annual perpetrator work campaign called "Responsible Together" and continue uniting members in campaigning around different topics.
+Over the years, we have raised awareness about perpetrator work, sexualised violence, digital violence, culturally sensitive perpetrator programmes, early intimate partner violence, adolscent and child-to-parent violence and abuse (CAPVA).
 Find out more here.

 If you have any questions that aren't answered on our website, please contact us at info(at)work-with-perpetrators.eu.